mattiaferrarini/smiles-mid-training/configs/README.md

 # Configs

 This folder contains configuration files to build tokenizers and to train models.
-The configurations are specified as YAML and split into two main categories: tokenizer construction and model training.
+The configurations are specified as YAML and split into three categories: tokenizer construction, continued pre-training, instruction-tuning.

 ## Tokenizer Building Configurations